Venezuelan judge issues arrest warrant for opposition's former presidential candidate

 Venezuelan judge issues arrest warrant for opposition’s former presidential candidate

-CARACAS, Venezuela (AP) — A Venezuelan judge on Monday issued an arrest warrant for the opposition’s former presidential candidate Edmundo González as part of a criminal investigation into the results of the disputed July election.
+CARACAS, Venezuela (AP) — A Venezuelan judge on Monday issued an arrest warrant for the opposition’s former presidential candidate Edmundo González as part of a criminal investigation into the results of the highly anticipated July election that both the ruling party and its opponents claim to have won.

-The warrant was issued at the request of authorities who accuse Gonzalez, a former diplomat, of various charges including conspiracy, falsifying documents and usurpation of powers.
+The warrant was issued at the request of authorities who accuse González, a former diplomat, of various crimes including conspiracy, falsifying documents and usurpation of powers.
+The move is the latest escalation of repression against the opposition in the month after election officials declared President Nicolás Maduro had won a third six-year term in office.

-The prosecutor seeking the warrant in its request to a judge focused on terrorism-related crimes cites various charges against González, a former diplomat, including conspiracy, falsifying documents and usurpation of powers.
+Authorities sought the warrant after González failed to appear three times to answer questions from prosecutors.
+González, 75, has not made any public appearances since the day after the election.
+His campaign did not immediately respond to a request for comment from The Associated Press.

-The request comes after González failed to appear three times to answer questions from prosecutors in a criminal investigation stemming from the disputed election results.
+Prosecutors have zeroed in on thousands of tally sheets known as actas — printouts measuring several feet that resemble shopping receipts — that have long been considered the ultimate proof of election results in Venezuela.
+Each of the 30,000 electronic voting machines used in the July 28 election printed several copies of the sheets, whose information was also transmitted to the National Electoral Council.

-Ruling party-loyal electoral authorities declared Maduro the victor of the July 28 election, hours after polls closed.
-They did not show any detailed results to back up their claim as they had offered in previous presidential elections.
+Ruling party-loyal electoral authorities declared Maduro the victor hours after polls closed, but they did not publish results broken down by voting machine as they had done in previous presidential elections.
+The National Electoral Council claimed it could not release the detailed information because its website was hacked.

-The lack of transparency has drawn international condemnation against Maduro and his allies.
+By law, each party participating in the election has the right to a tally sheet from every machine.
+Government supporters attempted to block opposition representatives from obtaining copies of the crucial documents, but it managed to secure them from more than 80% of machines.

-The opposition, however, managed to obtain more than 80% of vote tally sheets, which are printed by every electronic voting machine, and said they show Maduro lost by a wide margin against González.
+González and opposition leader María Corina Machado then stunned supporters and adversaries alike by announcing the documents showed Maduro lost by a wide margin against the former diplomat and publishing the records online.

 An AP review of the tally sheets released by the opposition indicates that González won significantly more votes than the government has claimed.
 The analysis casts serious doubt on the official declaration that Maduro won.